m0wh/tetragone/README.md

 # Tetragone

-Tetragone is a Javascript layout libraty that will automatically arrange your layout in a satisfying way.
+Tetragone is an ultra-lightweight Javascript layout library that will automatically arrange your layout in a satisfying way.